maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

     Describe these objects by selecting from the Presets menu, as you did in [Chapter 3]({{site.baseurl}}/en/beginner/start-josm/).

--  Remember that your GPS points and your Walking Papers don’t automatically go into OpenStreetMap.
+-  Remember that your GPS points and your Field Papers don’t automatically go into OpenStreetMap.
 You need to add them to the OSM map *digitally*, using the draw tool.
-But your points, tracks, and Walking Papers can be seen in the background as a guide.
+But your points, tracks, and Field Papers can be seen in the background as a guide.

 -  Let’s assume that you saved a waypoint on your GPS named 030, and you wrote in your notebook that 030 is a school.
 To add this point